kyma-project/test-infra/templates/README.md

 See the description of values used by component job templates:

+A template receives two objects as input:
+- `Values` which contains all the values specified under `values` in the `config.yaml` file.
+- `Global` which contains values specified under `global` in the `config.yaml` file.

 | Name | Required | Description |
 |------| :-------------: |------|
 | **name** | No | Name must not be set, as it will be generated for each job. |